 Noël Coward Theatre

 Since 1903, the Noel Coward theatre has been the venue of several new shows, including the successful production of Gatz.
 The audience has been lucky enough to see the works of Helen Mirren, Katharine Hepburn and of course the theatre’s namesake Sir Noël Pierce Coward.

 You cannot expect anything less than perfection and a spectacular programme from the Queen’s Theatre.
 Topping the already impressive list of performances including Sondheim’s Passion and the classic Hamlet will be tough, but they kick off the first quarter with the audience favourite Les Misérables.

 Leicester Square Theatre reopened in 2008, and has since then established itself as one of the best comedy venues in the city.
 Famous comedians like Michael McIntyre, Joan Rivers and Russell Howard has taken to the stage here, as well as several live musicians.

 © Leicester Square Theatre / Facebook

 To experience the heart and soul London, explore as many different parts of it as time allows.
-One of the most vibrant areas is Marylebone, home to the Radisson Blu Portman Hotel, London.
+One of the most vibrant areas is Marylebone, home to the Radisson Blu Edwardian Berkshire Hotel.
 Conveniently enough, the hotel is located a mere 30-minute walk from Leicester Square.
 If you are on a flying visit and only have time for a quick trip into the city for an evening of theatre before an early flight, then Radisson Blu Hotel London Stansted Airport is the ideal choice, taking you easily to and from London with the Stansted Express.

 With so many things to see and do in the UK this autumn, it’s time to start browsing the web for your favorite tickets!